fortinetdev/terraform-provider-fortios/website/docs/index.html.markdown

 The FortiOS provider is used to interact with the resources supported by FortiOS and FortiManager.
 We need to configure the provider with the proper credentials before it can be used.

-Two products are supported now: FortiGate and FortiManager, please use the navigation to the left to read more details about the available resources.
+Two products are supported now: FortiGate and FortiManager, please use the navigation on the left to read more details about the available resources.

 ## Configuration for FortiGate